akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

-5:16 PM 11/19/2024
-For transformed subdivision, objects are threaded now.
-In manipulation and in keyframes Player.

 8:24 PM 11/10/2024
 Ctrl + C in Curve Mode and Edge Mode converts selected segments to control points, cps.